columbia/PrivateKube/README.md

 ### 2.2 Examples
 #### The minimal simulation example
-`./examples/simulator/minimal_example.py` gives a quick start.
+[examples/simulator/minimal_example.py](examples/simulator/minimal_example.py) gives a quick start.
 There are two key concepts in the simulation program:
 1. The simulation model: This implements how different components in the systems behave and interact with each other.
 One can import it via `from dpsched import Top`
-2. The configuration dictionary: a dictionary that specifies many aspects of simulation behavior. for configuration details, please refer to the comments in minimal_example.py
+2. The configuration dictionary: a dictionary that specifies many aspects of the simulation behavior. for configuration details, please refer to the comments in [minimal_example.py](examples/simulator/minimal_example.py).

- Basically, there are two steps in `./examples/simulator/minimal_example.py`.
+ Basically, there are two steps in [minimal_example.py](examples/simulator/minimal_example.py).
  1. Preparing the config dictionary
  2. Calling `simulate(config, Top)`, where `config` is the config dict and `Top` is the simulation model.

-To run the minimal example.
+To run the minimal example:
 ```bash
 cd ./examples/simulator
 python ./minimal_example.py